Daniel-dadu/PDF_manipulator/README.md

 ## Acknowledgments

 This project was primarily developed with the assistance of GitHub Copilot and ChatGPT (GPT-3).
-Their invaluable contributions in generating code, suggesting improvements, and providing guidance throughout the development process greatly facilitated the creation of this PDF manipulation application.
+The contributions of these technologies in generating code, suggesting improvements, and providing guidance throughout the development process greatly facilitated the creation of this PDF manipulation application.

 ## Dependencies